feidfoe/cifar10_base/README.md

 ## Reference

-Model files are the copy of [https://github.com/kuangliu/pytorch-cifar]
+Model files are the copies of [https://github.com/kuangliu/pytorch-cifar]